microsoft/vscode-wiki/How-to-Contribute.md

 To test the changes, you launch a development version of VS Code on the workspace `vscode`, which you are currently editing.

+### Desktop

+Running on Electron with extensions run in NodeJS:

 **macOS and Linux**

 ```bash